A declarations page is the summary of your insurance policy—it includes important details like coverage amounts, deductible, who’s covered, and more.

 - Any discounts you may be eligible for

 Your dec page will also typically contain a list of terms that are used in the document, along with their explanations.

 What you need to check on a declarations page

 Once you get your policy, read over the declarations page extra carefully and make sure everything is correct.

-One of the most common mistakes we see here at Lemonade HQ is one of the smallest – an incorrect home address!
-And while you’re at it, make sure to double check your name, coverage amounts, deductible, and policy type (HO3 vs. HO5, etc.) – you can never be too diligent!
+One of the most common mistakes we see here at Lemonade HQ is one of the most obvious: an incorrect home address.
+And while you’re at it, make sure to double check your name, coverage amounts, deductible, and policy type.

-Also noteworthy: If you plan to stay with your insurance company for more than a year, you’ll have a new dec page to review every year, since your policy term is typically 12 months long.
+If you stay with your insurance company for more than a year, you’ll have a new dec page to review annually—exciting!—since your policy term is typically 12 months long.